St. Simons, Georgia: Cotton production

-During the plantation era, Saint Simons became a center of cotton production, known for its long-fiber Sea Island Cotton.
+During the plantation era, St. Simons became a center of cotton production, known for its long-fiber Sea Island Cotton.
 Nearly the entire island was cleared of trees to make way for several large cotton plantations worked by enslaved Geechee people and their descendants.
-The plantations of this and other Sea Islands were large, and often the owners stayed on the mainland in Darien and other towns, especially during the summers, because the Island was considered swamp lands.
+The plantations of this and other Sea Islands were large, and often the owners stayed on the mainland in Darien and other towns, especially during the summers, because the island was considered swampland.
 Still, enslaved Geechee people lived on the island and were not allowed to come to the mainland unless accompanied by an enslaver.
 This season was considered bad for diseases in the lowlands.
 These enslaved people were held in smaller groups and interacted more with whites.
 They were also confused with the Gullah tribe from South Carolina.
-An original slave cabin still stands at the intersection of Demere Rd. and Frederica Rd. at the roundabout.
+An original slave cabin still stands at the intersection of Demere Road and Frederica Road at the roundabout.